akalicki/genomics-snack-to-sequence/quality-assessment.md

  - Tia Zhao (tz2191)

+### Question 1

+As instructed, we calculated the number of 1D and 2D reads classified as "passed" versus the number classified as "failed".
+We also calculated the fraction of reads that were 2D called in both the "pass" and "fail" folders with the following results:

+Passed Reads:
+ - 3819 1D reads
+ - 3819 2D reads
+ - 50.00% of the "passed" reads were 2D

+Failed Reads:
+ - 10396 1D reads
+ - 2300 2D reads
+ - 18.12% of the "failed" reads were 2D

 ### Question 3

 The cumulative base pairs from "passed" and "failed" 2D reads are plotted below